 Examination of sex role stereotyping, research on sex differences in abilities and achievement, sex role development, sex roles in marriage and family, careers and the politics of power, women's ways of knowing, women's development of self, sex differences in communicative styles, ethnicity in women, mental health in women, interrelationships between language, status and power.
-Prerequisite: PSY 101, Junior or Senior status.
+Prerequisites: PSY 101 and one additional course in psychology, or permission of the instructor.
 (Spring, odd-even years)